RajdeepKushwaha5/Zerodha_clone/README.md

-# Zerodha_clone
+# Zerodha_Landing_Page
-I've made Zerodha clone by using HTML and CSS .
+I've made Zerodha Landing Page by using HTML and CSS .